 2 – Celebrate Erntedankfest in Düsseldorf

-3 – Go on an Autumn Hike in Neaderthal Valley
+3 – Go on an Autumn Hike in Neaderthal Valley, Grafenberger Wald or Aaperwald

 4 – Go to a Fortuna Düsseldorf Football Match

-You can choose to go in a group or on your own, the Reitpark charges by the session (approx. 90-minutes).
+You can choose to go in a group or on your own, there are tons of schools in Düsseldorf that don’t just offer longer-term courses, but day passes and pony rides too.
 Why not try it out?

 7 – Cycle Along the Rhine River